Index Funds vs. ETFs: Top Differences You Should Know

 Subscribe for real-time financial insights on Trade Target’s WhatsApp Channels

-If you’re new to investing or looking to diversify your portfolio, you’ve probably heard the debate about Exchange Traded Funds vs Index Funds.
-But do you really know what ETFs and index funds are and how they differ?
+If you’re new to investing or looking to diversify your portfolio, you’ve likely seen the comparison between Index Funds vs ETFs.
+Both are popular passive investing options in India, yet many investors are still unsure about what are index funds & what are ETFs and how they differ.

 It’s one of the easiest ways to invest in the stock market without the hassle of picking and managing individual stocks.
-With index funds, you’re essentially getting a slice of the entire market.
-For index funds, you can say low effort, diversified, and super effective.
+With index funds, you’re getting a slice of the entire market.

 Characteristics of Index Funds